Epredia's E1000 Dx Digital Pathology Solution Wins 2025 International Scanner Benchmark Awards from the Ecosystem for Pathology Diagnostics with AI Assistance (EMPAIA)

 EMPAIA supports regulatory, legal, technical, and organizational pathways to the adoption of validated and certified AI solutions.
 Through the ISB, EMPAIA seeks to identify the pathology industry's top image-based diagnostics technologies, which provide detailed digital images that are critical inputs for potential future AI-powered diagnostics.

 Epredia's E1000 Dx builds on technology originally developed by 3DHISTECH, a leading pathology and diagnostics company and close commercial partner of Epredia.
-3DHISTECH also received top honors in the ISB for its Pannoramic 480 Dx digital slide scanner, in the categories of High Throughput for digital images at 20x magnification and Technical capabilities.
+3DHISTECH also received top honors in the ISB for its Pannoramic 480 Dx digital slide scanner, in the categories of High Throughput for digital images at 20x magnification and Technical capabilities, as well as being recognized with the prestigious Innovator 2025 Award.
 Epredia is a distributor of the full 3DHISTECH digital pathology portfolio including the Pannoramic 480 Dx.

 Steven Lynum, President of Epredia, said, "Digital pathology is the future of cancer diagnostics.
 As pathology laboratories face greater pressure to speed up processes and reduce costs, we are deeply honored that EMPAIA has recognized the E1000 Dx as a leader in both high throughput and quality.
 AI holds tremendous potential to enhance the way conditions like cancer are diagnosed and ultimately treated, but AI is only as powerful as the images available to analyze.
 We look forward to Epredia and 3DHISTECH solutions helping laboratories maximize their digital pathology investment today as well as the potential of this technology to support AI-powered diagnostics in the future."